ArmaniBanks/proovra/README.md

 | Documentation Bounty | Writers submit documentation PRs, documents, screenshots, or committed updates. |
 | Community Moderation | Moderators submit action logs, summaries, screenshots, or moderation evidence. |

-## Reference Workflow
+## End-to-End Example

 ### Open-source contributor settlement

-1. A maintainer connects a wallet and registers a requester agent.
+1. A maintainer selects the Open-source Contribution profile and imports an existing public GitHub issue URL.
-2. The maintainer selects the Open-source Contribution profile.
+2. The maintainer connects a wallet, registers a requester agent, and selects the Open-source Contribution profile.
-3. ProoVra pre-fills a task such as `Fix documentation issue and submit PR proof`.
+3. ProoVra validates the issue through GitHub's API and creates a payout task with a persisted upstream reference, USDC amount, and proof requirement.
-4. The maintainer creates the open task with a USDC amount and proof requirement.
+4. A contributor connects a different wallet and accepts the task.
-5. A contributor connects a different wallet and accepts the task.
+5. The maintainer funds escrow on Arc Testnet.
-6. The maintainer funds escrow on Arc Testnet.
+6. The contributor completes the work in GitHub and submits a public pull request URL as proof.
-7. The contributor submits proof, such as a GitHub PR link, commit hash, screenshot, document, or summary.
+7. ProoVra validates the PR through GitHub's API, rejects repository mismatches, and records PR state, author, timestamps, merge status, and issue-reference evidence.
-8. The maintainer reviews the proof and verifies completion.
+8. The maintainer reviews the work in its original context and verifies completion in ProoVra.
-9. The maintainer releases payment from escrow.
+9. ProoVra releases payment from escrow.
-10. ProoVra generates a receipt containing the task ID, requester, provider, proof evidence, verification timestamp, escrow transaction, release transaction, and settlement metadata.
+10. ProoVra generates a receipt linking the original issue, validated PR, requester, provider, proof evidence, verification timestamp, escrow transaction, release transaction, and settlement metadata.

 ## Arc Testnet Settlement